modelon-community/impact-client-python/docs/source/help.rst

 Modelon provides software solutions and expert services to organizations that use model-based simulation tools to design and develop technical systems.
-Modelon’s libraries, solver, and deployment solutions are leading products available in the market today for modeling, simulation and optimization.
+Modelon’s libraries, solver, and deployment solutions are leading products available in the market today for modeling, simulation, and optimization.
 Our products enable companies to focus on delivering a unified picture of product system interaction and performance – from product concept to operation.

 Modelon is an industry leader in model-based systems engineering with a goal of advancing open-standard technologies,